 Steps involved in Connecting Tableau to Microsoft Analysis Services

-- Server: Please specify the instance name to connect with Microsoft Analysis Services
+- Server: Please specify the instance name to connect with Microsoft Analysis Services.

 - This section will display the Instance name we used to connect with the Microsoft Analysis Services.

-- Select a Database: This section will display the list Microsoft Analysis Services Databases available for that instance.
+- Select a Database: This section will display the list of Microsoft Analysis Services Databases available for that instance.

 - Select a Cube: This section will display the list of Cubes present in selected Microsoft Analysis Services Database.

 Under the Database section, We have to select the required Database available in that Instance.
-In this example, We have only one Database so, we are selecting AdventureWorksDW2014Multidimensional database.
+In this example, We have only one Database so, we are choosing an AdventureWorksDW2014 Multidimensional database.

-Once you finished reviewing the data, Click on Sheet 1 to design the Tableau Report
+Once you finished reviewing the data, click on Sheet 1 to design the Tableau Report